AnirudhPenmatcha/CovidDataAnalysis/README.md

 3. Several [commands](https://github.com/AnirudhPenmatcha/CovidDataAnalysis/blob/main/CovidData.sql) in SQL were written to analyse and indentify interesting relationships and insights.
 Complex SQL functions such as CTEs, TempTables and joins were used to name a few.

 4. Finally, these commands were then selectively picked based on what could be especially valuable to visualize.
-Two dashboards were created.
-One for death and infection counts visualized the other for numbers associated with hospitals such as number of vaccinations being administered, number of new ICU patients daily, and also the effect of Covid on the reproduction rates.
+The results of these queries were exported as CSVs, opened in excel, imported into Tableau Public and experimented with various options and visualization options for adding into the final dashboard.
+Two dashboards were created at the end.
+Both are uploaded to Tableau public to view.
+One's for death and infection counts visualized and the other for numbers associated with hospitals such as number of vaccinations being administered, number of new ICU patients coming in daily, and also the effect of Covid on the reproduction rates.

 ![Dashboard 1](https://github.com/AnirudhPenmatcha/CovidDataAnalysis/assets/53865153/1b998a23-22ec-4e7b-a725-3d92afc69b3e)
 [Link to 1st Dashboard](https://public.tableau.com/views/CovidDashboard_17157168228460/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)